How does neurofeedback work?

 Neurofeedback is particularly suitable for improving the learning success of children/young people, including the symptoms of inattentiveness and hyperactivity.
 In adulthood it can lead to a better structure and concentration in everyday life.
 Structured and focused work can in many cases contribute to burnout prophylaxis.

-Our working environment is so complex that it represents a great challenge to our mental performance.
+Our working environment is so complex that it represents a great challenge to our mental health.
 Neurofeedback is an excellent tool for the prevention of burnout syndrome as well as for the therapy of an already existing burnout.

 A brain wave pattern is trained, which allows a relaxed and focused approach to the possible challenge.
 Persistent mental states of exhaustion such as burnout massively and lastingly disrupt our brain performance.
 Neurofeedback can bring the underlying malfunctioning brain activities back into a good form of regulation.